MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-configure-policy-settings.md

 ## Security Baseline

-Starting with the first release of Windows 10, an accompanying set of policies called the Security Baseline have been provided with each Windows release.
+Starting with the first release of Windows, an accompanying set of policies called the Security Baseline have been provided with each Windows release.
 A security baseline is a group of Microsoft-recommended configuration settings based on feedback from Microsoft security engineering teams, product groups, partners, and customers.
 The Security Baseline is a good way to quickly enable recommended security settings on IoT devices.

 Note: Devices requiring certification such as STIG would benefit from using the Security Baseline as a starting point.
 The security baseline is delivered as part of the [Security Compliance Toolkit](/windows/security/threat-protection/security-compliance-toolkit-10)

 You can download the [Security Compliance Toolkit](https://www.microsoft.com/download/details.aspx?id=55319) from the Download Center.

 1. Select **Download** on the link above.
-Select the Windows 10 Version xxxx Security Baseline.zip and the LGPO.zip.
-Be sure to choose the version that matches the version of Windows 10 you're deploying.
+Select the Windows Version xxxx Security Baseline.zip and the LGPO.zip.
+Be sure to choose the version that matches the version of Windows you're deploying.
-1. Extract the Windows 10 Version xxxx Security Baseline.zip file and the LGPO.zip file on the IoT device.
+1. Extract the Windows Version xxxx Security Baseline.zip file and the LGPO.zip file on the IoT device.
-1. Copy LGPO.exe to the Local_Script\Tools folder of the Windows 10 Version xxxx Security Baseline.
+1. Copy LGPO.exe to the Local_Script\Tools folder of the Windows Version xxxx Security Baseline.
 LGPO is needed by the security baseline installation script but must be downloaded separately.
 1. From an Administrative Command Prompt run:

    ```cmd